cloudposse/atmos/website/docs/cli/commands/aws/aws-eks-update-kubeconfig.md

 The command can execute `aws eks update-kubeconfig` in three different ways:

-1. If all the required parameters (cluster name and AWS profile/role) are provided on the command-line, then `atmos` executes the command without requiring the `atmos` CLI config and context.
+1. If all the required parameters (cluster name and AWS profile/role) are provided on the command-line, then Atmos executes the command without requiring the `atmos.yaml` CLI config and context.

 For example:

   ```shell
   atmos aws eks update-kubeconfig --profile=<profile> --name=<cluster_name>
   ```

-1. If `component` and `stack` are provided on the command-line, then `atmos` executes the command using the `atmos` CLI config and stack's context by searching for the following settings:
+1. If `component` and `stack` are provided on the command-line, then Atmos executes the command using the `atmos.yaml` CLI config and stack's context by searching for the following settings:

 - `components.helmfile.cluster_name_pattern` in the `atmos.yaml` CLI config (and calculates the `--name` parameter using the pattern)
 - `components.helmfile.helm_aws_profile_pattern` in the `atmos.yaml` CLI config (and calculates the `--profile` parameter using the pattern)
 - `components.helmfile.kubeconfig_path` in the `atmos.yaml` CLI config the variables for the component in the provided stack
 - `region` from the variables for the component in the stack

 For example:

   ```shell
   atmos aws eks update-kubeconfig <component> -s <stack>